jmassaims/sbe_ctd_proc/README.md

 Batch processing for Seabird CTD Data Processing.
 Automated calibration file and CTD selection to process all files in a directory easily.

-This script will process all .hex files in a directory and ask for latitude for each file's derive step.
+This script will process .hex files in a directory and ask for latitude for each file's derive step as well as parse/lookup the cast date and other information.

-Ensure all relevant calibration .xmlcon and .psa files are in the following config directory structure:
-Dates must be at the end of the calibration_files_##### directory names.
-- config ->
-   - ctd_id1
-   - ctd_id2 ->
-      -  calibration_files_20120131
-      -  calibration_files_20170601 ->
-         -   20170601.xmlcon
-         -   AlignCTD.psa
-         -   BinAvgIMOS.psa
-         -   DatCnv.psa
-         -   DeriveIMOS.psa
-         -   Filter.psa
-         -   LoopEditIMOS.psa
+The app is created with [NiceGUI](https://nicegui.io)

+* [Technical Overview](./docs/overview.md) - highlights and explanations of important concepts in code.
+* [Process Flow](./docs/process_flow.md) - description of the flow files go through.

 # Setup